The demand for unique tattoo ideas has skyrocketed because for some people the idea of complete originality is the key to killer body art.

 A cool play on the Japanese calligraphy style, without the calligraphy.
 The black and gray shade work in this piece creates paintbrush effects that vary between vivid and almost washed out.
 Really like the splash effects on the left and top of the image that finish behind the right ear.
 It’s a deliberately messy piece that maintains good balance and flow throughout.

 Sensational twin lower arm sleeves mixing wonderful technique with a perfect eye for color.
 Again, the paintbrush effect is an arresting element, however in this pair of forearm tattoos there is more cohesive application of shape and pattern.
 The vivid range of color is exceptionally well inked back fill.
 It brings the strength of the black slashes out while solidifying the rest of the arms.
 This is premier tattooing.

 This Latin tattoo means:”For the greater glory of God.”
-It’s a contemporary style abstract piece balancing well against the old school message of faith.
+It’s a contemporary style abstract piece balancing well against the old school message of faith, and an interesting lettering tattoos design.
 The contrast between flat black ink and negative space word play is eye catching, and improved further by the highlights of geometric line triangles and blue flourishes mixing up the main image.

 This is a unique variation on the Eye of Providence tattoo, with the choice to leave out the large triangle shape in favor of the stylized small one most likely a concession to the available space on hand (pun intended).
 The detail of iris and pupil are the standout technical parts of this piece, well supported by the curved hatches working against negative space filler.